BuildsWithKing/start-here-solidity/README.md

-# 🪄 If You’re New to Solidity, Start Here...
+# 🪄 New to Solidity?
+Learn with Michealking.

 Welcome, builder 👋